tonyedwardspz/tonyedwardspz/about.md

   developer I’ve gravitated to a web stack which includes HTML, CSS, JavaScript, Node.js, PHP, Ruby, Jekyll and WordPress.</p>

-  <p>During the course I did a 15 month placement with Plymouth Software, building Ruby on Rails,
+  <p>During the course I did a 15 month placement with <a href="https://plymouthsoftware.com">Plymouth Software</a>, building Ruby on Rails,
   iOS and Android applications.
 As part of my placement I was encouraged to develop my own side projects, the first of which was to re-develop an existing project from PHP into Rails.
   It was at Plymouth Software where I leaned that software development is all about